amyreese/znc-push/README.md

 ### Keyword Expansion

 Some configuration options allow for optional keyword expansion, which happens while preparing to send the push notification.
 Expansion is performed each time a notification is sent.
-Expansion is only performed on options that explicitly
+Expansion is only performed on options that are explicitly marked as featuring expansion.

 The following keywords will be replaced with the appropriate value: